-Winter is officially here with the arrival of our first snowstorm and more expected through the holiday weekend.
-We hope the following winter weather safety tips from the North Lake Tahoe Fire Protection District help you to be prepared.
+Winter is officially here, and with holiday travel and house projects and guests a frequent occurrance, we hope the following winter weather safety tips from the North Lake Tahoe Fire Protection District help you to be prepared.

 Home preparedness tips: